nachocaru/xaprb.com/content/blog/2010-08-02-two-subtle-bugs-in-outer-join-queries.md

 |    3 | NULL |    NULL |
 +------+------+---------+
 </pre>`
-This query is buggy, because the two rows are returned for completely different reasons, and you can&#8217;t be sure which is which.
+This query is buggy, because the two rows are returned for completely different reasons, and you can't be sure which is which.
 IS NULL clauses can safely be placed on the columns used in the JOIN clause, but not on other columns in the outer table that might be NULL.

 ### Bug 2: an OUTER JOIN is converted to INNER

-If you place a non-null-safe comparison operator on any column in the outer table that isn&#8217;t part of the JOIN clause, you implicitly disable the outer-ness of the query and convert it to an INNER JOIN.
-Here&#8217;s an example:
+If you place a non-null-safe comparison operator on any column in the outer table that isn't part of the JOIN clause, you implicitly disable the outer-ness of the query and convert it to an INNER JOIN.
+Here's an example:

 `<pre>
 select * from L left join R on l_id = r_id where r_other > 1;